Skip to content

 Canada jay

-The Canada jay is a beautiful bird that can be found in many parts of North America.
+The Canadian jay is a beautiful bird that can be found in many parts of North America.
 It has pale grey underparts and darker grey upperparts, making it easy to identify from other birds.

 Its wingspan typically measures around 13 inches long and its body length up to 9 inches, giving it the nickname ‘Whiskey Jack’ or ‘Camp Robber’.

-These birds are usually seen foraging on the ground for food like fruits and small insects, although they also eat carrion, eggs and nestlings when available.
+These birds are usually seen foraging on the ground for food like fruits and small insects, although they also eat carrion, eggs, and nestlings when available.

 They often store their collected food in caches hidden among branches near their nests as well as trees throughout their territories during winter months.